DETAILED ACTION

 the second distinct position being a contact position with said egg of the first or second group of eggs to inject the first or second fluid substance therein.

-However, Schnupper is in the field of egg injection machines (title; abstract) and teaches:
+However, Schnupper is in the field of egg injection machines (title; abstract) and teaches wherein:

 the machine (egg processing apparatus 100) is configured so that each injector (injection devices 300) of the plurality of injector sets (egg processing head 200) is capable of selectively and independently taking a first distinct position (“non-contact position” para [0039]) and a second distinct position (“contact position” para [0039]),

-the first distinct position being a contactless position with an egg (egg 5) of the first or second group of eggs placed in a tray (flat 20) of the plurality of trays (fig. 5; para [0039], “secure the injection devices 300 associated with non-live eggs in a non-contact position”), and
+the first distinct position being a contactless position with an egg (egg 5) of the first or second group of eggs placed in a tray (flat 20) of the plurality of trays (fig. 4; para [0039], injection devices 300 are raised to a retracted position), and

 the second distinct position being a contact position with said egg of the first or second group of eggs to inject the first or second fluid substance therein (fig. 5; para [0039], “lift plate 240 lowers to a maximum range such that eggs 5 identified as live are contacted (contact position) by the injection devices 300”).